mokny/pytainer/README.md

 ```
 ./pyTainer.py -l
 ```
 You will notice that pyTainer is now running in the foreground with excessive logging (due to parameter `-l`).
+You can always terminate it by hitting `Ctrl+C`.

 To run pyTainer in the background use the following command:

 ```
 ./pyTainer.py --bg